YPYT/YukaToshima_T1A2/README.md

   - The blog post pages have a link back to blog main page.

+- CONTACT section

+  - Contact section has my email address.

+- Footer of website

+  - In the footer, it has a link back to web top page, and also GitHub link and LinkedIn link.

 ## Sitemap

 Here's the sitemap of my website: